-Sole proprietorships that are not legal entities would not be affected by Permanent Establishment rules.
+Sole proprietorships that are not legal entities would likely not be affected by Permanent Establishment rules.
 But all tax liable parts of your gross income earned while physically in Georgia would be taxed at 20% flat, potentially for the whole tax year in which you became a tax resident.
-This applies to gross income (turnover) – not net income – as expenses cannot be deducted if you are not a registered business in Georgia.

 However, this is only a guideline and your best option may differ.

 In all circumstances presented above, you are advised to discuss your unique situation with both a local Georgian Tax adviser and with an adviser from the country where you currently pay tax.

 In addition to income tax, profit tax, and dividend tax, you may have some additional taxes to consider.
 Here is a non-exhaustive list of the ones that typically affect foreigners in Georgia: